JVProdc/Flapper-drone/README.md

   <div class="box">
     <img src="ws2812_pcb_2021.jpg" alt="WS2812 PCB 2021" style="width: 200px;">
     <div class="important">
-      Prior to connecting RGB LEDs to the 2021 revision, please read the information in the <a href=#custom_add-ons target="_blank">Custom addons</a> section. <strong>Add a 1k resistor to the signal line</strong> to protect the GPIO of the STM microprocessor.
+      Prior to connecting RGB LEDs to the 2021 revision, please read the information in the <a href=#development-addons target="_blank">Custom addons</a> section. <strong>Add a 1k resistor to the signal line</strong> to protect the GPIO of the STM microprocessor.
     </div>
   </div>